Enfield station (Connecticut): Hartford Line

 In 2004, the Recommended Action of the New Haven Hartford Springfield Commuter Rail Implementation Study included the construction of a new Enfield station at Main Street.
 A preliminary design located parking lots on Main Street with a smaller lot east of the tracks.
 The station is proposed to be built on Main Street at North River Street in Thompsonville, near the downtown area.
-Access from I-91 will be possible via CT-220.
 Plans released in 2013 called for the station to have two 180-foot high-level platforms, each with a 100-foot shelter, connected by an elevated pedestrian bridge.
-A small parking lot will be built on the west side of the tracks, with a larger lot shared with the Bigelow Commons development on the east side.
-The station is estimated to cost $6–9.5 million.
+A small parking lot would be built on the west side of the tracks, with a larger lot shared with the Bigelow Commons development on the east side.
+The station was estimated to cost $6–9.5 million.

 In February 2017, the state announced an additional $50 million in funds, including money to complete design of Enfield station.
 Design was to be completed by 2020.
 Hartford Line service began operation on June 16, 2018.

-In April 2019, the town proposed to fund construction of an interim station - a single side platform on the west side of the single track.
+In April 2019, the town proposed to fund construction of an interim station – a single side platform on the west side of the single track.
 That proposal would allow service to Enfield to begin while the state searches for funding for full double-tracking and a permanent station.
 The town set aside $670,000 of the estimated $2.5 million cost in October 2019.

 By January 2021, the station was expected to be complete by the end of 2022.
-By April 2021, platform construction is expected to begin in October 2022, with the station opening about a year later.
+By April 2021, platform construction was expected to begin in October 2022, with the station opening about a year later.
 The state designated $35 million for the station project in December 2021.
 In June 2022, the state announced $13.8 million in federal funding for the station.
 At that time, design was expected to be complete in mid-2023, with construction beginning in early 2024.
 In March 2021, the adjacent vacant "Casket Building", a brick building that was once used to manufacture casket hardware burnt down; plans for the station had connected the structure to the southbound platform to provide station amenities.

+As of October 2023, plans call for a single 350 ft-long platform and a 550 sqft waiting room to be built on the east side of the track.
+The single-track bridge over Main Street would be rebuilt with a two-track deck and an accessible sidewalk added along the roadway, which would also serve as access to a possible future second platform.
+Asnuntuck Street would be closed at the tracks, with the existing substandard bridge there eliminated.
+Construction was expected to begin in early 2025 with completion in late 2027 at a cost of $45 million.
+An environmental assessment was released in May 2024.

+As of July 2025, the project is expected to be advertised for bidding in October 2025.